spencerhcheng/holberton-system_engineering-devops/w1/d4/lecture_notes.md

 ## What is an Object?

 An object a data structure that stores other data, like an array.
-Objects, however, differ from arrays in two important ways:
+Objects associate keys with values.
+The keys are always strings.
+The value can be any data type (numbers, strings, functions, arrays, objects, anything).Objects, however, differ from arrays in two important ways:

 * Instead of indexing with numbers, objects are indexed with keys (strings).

 * Order is not guaranteed.
 When you iterate through the elements in an object, they may not be in the same order they were entered in.
+Like arrays, the only way to access the value in an object is through

 Objets are defined by curly brackets `{}`.
 Open up the console and let's make some objects.